Skip to main content

 Meet the Panel:

-ahdri zhina mandiela is best known as the founder & past artistic director of Toronto-based b current Performing Arts, and is a revered poet/performer and stage director, who introduced the ever-evolving dub theatre form with her seminal performance work: dark diaspora… in dub in 1991.
+ahdri zhina mandiela is the founder & past artistic director of Toronto-based b current Performing Arts, and is a revered poet/performer and stage director, who introduced the ever-evolving dub theatre form with her seminal performance work: dark diaspora… in dub in 1991.
 Since the late 70’s her work has influenced scores of artists, emerging and established; especially as the visionary and driving force behind the highly-buzzed rock.paper.sistahz festival and rAiz’n the Sun training.
 With three published books, this fiercely independent and award-winning artist has creations in dance, theatre, cd, film, and video; and continues to inspire younger artists writing and performing on theatre stages all over Canada.
-Current ventures include her new media project: my world.a village, fresh writings, and bringing initiates into the fray with black.stage.canada!“
+Current ventures include her new media project: my world.a village, fresh writings, and bringing initiates into the fray with black.stage.canada!

 Organizer